tarek200614/TaskFlow/TaskFlow-Hardened/README.md

 Then visit:

 http://localhost:8000
-Option 3 — VS Code
+4. USE VS CODE

 The project can also be launched with the Live Server extension for Visual Studio Code.

-💾 Data Persistence & Recovery
+💾 DATA PERSISTENCE

 TaskFlow stores its workspace locally under:

 taskflow_data_v1
-Startup Pipeline
+DATA LOADING PIPELINE

 When the application loads, stored data goes through the following process: